JetBrains/teamcity-docker-images/custom/README.md

 7.0.401
 ```

-# 1.2 A note about .NET Support Dates
+# 1.2 .NET End of Support Dates

-Please, note end of support dates mentioned within Microsoft's [.NET and .NET Core Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core):
+In the [.NET and .NET Core Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) article, Microsoft states the following end of support dates for .NET:
 * **.NET Core 3.1** -  December 13th, 2022;
 * **.NET 5.0** -  May 10th, 2022;
 * **.NET 6** (LTS) - November 12, 2024;
 * **.NET 7.0** (STS) - May 14, 2024;

-We strongly encourage transitioning to a newer version of .NET, as the support for the current version is nearing its end.
+We strongly encourage replacing your current .NET versions to newer ones if the support for your current version is nearing its end.